saeed-sufi/GA/README.md

 * Be carefull with `include filters` as you might accidentally end up filtering all data from your reports

 * Data is useful only if you can action on it.

+* Create horizontal funnels to have higher flexibility.

+* Apply cross-domain tracking by inserting your other domains in `auto link domains` setting of the tag manager setting variable.

+* you can group your macro conversions into one goal set, and your micro conversions into another goal set, it would make using GA easier

+* A unique pageview represents the number of sessions during which that page was viewed one or more times.

+* Entrances is incremented on the first pageview or screenview hit of a session.
+In contrast, Sessions is incremented on the first hit of a session, regardless of hit type.
+Thus, there may be a discrepancy between Entrances and Pageviews or Screenviews for properties where the first hit of a session can be an event hit.

+* time on page is calculated as the difference between the initiation of successive pageviews: pageview 3 - pageview 2

+* There are two methods by which a session ends:

+	* Time-based expiration:
+		* After 30 minutes of inactivity
+		* At midnight
+	* Campaign change:
+		* If a user arrives via one campaign, leaves, and then comes back via a different campaign.

+* Each search term updates the campaign, so each keyword corresponds to a new session.

+* manually tagged campaign parameter values remain the same for every click so the campaign isn’t updated for each click.
+This makes it possible to have multiple ad clicks and only one session.